Early Childhood Education Fast Track (ECE) (International)

 It is expected that students will submit all assignments on time, on the date they are due at the beginning of class.
 Late marks will be deducted from assignments not submitted when requested by Faculty.

-- Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstance prior to the due date.
-They must discuss with the course faculty a mutually agreed upon new due date that is no more than one week past the original due date.
-Students must request, in writing, a Request for Variance from Course Schedule and Evaluation Methods.
-A record of this request will be kept on file.
-Please allow for time to process the request for an extension as well as for a reply from your faculty to negotiate the variance.
+- Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstances prior to the due date.
+They must discuss with the course Faculty a mutually agreed upon new due date that is no more than one week past the original due date.
+Please allow for time to process the request for an extension as well as for a reply from your faculty to negotiate the new due date.
 Students who initiate this process will not experience the loss of late marks.
-Students who engage in this practice more than two times during a semester will be required to meet the Coordinator to discuss academic and personal supports.
+If faculty notice that a student is requesting many extensions, the student will be invited to meet the Coordinator to discuss academic and personal supports.

 - 1 to 3 days late - 10%